UCLCS0061/Lab02-template/README.md

 # COMP0061 -- Privacy Enhancing Technologies -- Lab 02

-This lab will introduce the basics of Petlib, encryption, signatures, and an end-to-end encryption system.
+This lab will introduce the basics of Engineering Mix Systems and Traffic Analysis.

 ### Structure of Labs
 The structure of all the labs will be similar: two Python files will be provided.